-In this article, we bring you a checklist of some of the most common problems encountered when 3D printing parts and offer simple 3D printing tips on how to resolve them through appropriate settings in slicing software.
+In this article, we bring you a checklist of some of the most common problems encountered when 3D printing parts and offer simple 3D printing troubleshooting tips on how to resolve them through appropriate settings in slicing software.
 Please note that these problems relate to FDM 3D printing.

 1. FIRST LAYER ADHESION PROBLEMS